wso2/docs-ei/en/micro-integrator/docs/references/connectors/amazons3-connector/amazons3-connector-example.md

 2. Upload a message into the created bucket as a text file.
 3. Retrieve created text file back and convert into a message in WSO2 EI integration.

 All three operations are exposed via an API.
-The API with the context `/s3connector` has three resources
+The API with the context `/s3connector` has three resources:

 * `/createbucket` - Once invoked, it will create a bucket in Amazon with the specified name
 * `/addobject`  - The incoming message will be stored into the specified bucket with the specified name
 * `/info` - Once invoked, it will read the specified file from the specified bucket and respond with the content of the file

 Following diagram shows the overall solution.
-User creates a bucket, stores some message into the bucket and then he receives it back.
+The user creates a bucket, stores some message into the bucket, and then receives it back.

-To invoke each operation user uses the same API.
+To invoke each operation, the user uses the same API.

 <img src="../../../../assets/img/connectors/Amazon-s3-diagram.png" title="Overview of Amazon S3 use case" width="800" alt="Amazon S3 use case"/>